Most OpsGenie alternatives lists are out of date.

 Figure out what your team actually needs: Slack-native or not, bundled on-call or modular, startup pricing or enterprise depth.
 Then check the real price, the one on the invoice with on-call included, not the one on the landing page.

-We built Runframe for teams who want what OpsGenie used to be: incidents and on-call in one tool, one price, no surprises.
+We built Runframe for teams who want what OpsGenie used to be: incidents and on-call in one tool, without a separate on-call module.
 Try it free

 Common Questions